jakeboone02/jakeboone02.github.io/RESUME.md

 #### Glendale, Arizona | January 2016 - present

 - Designed and developed two mission-critical web applications for expediting and materials management
-- Integrated modern web design techniques (React/Redux, Jest unit testing, REST APIs, etc.) into a legacy Oracle EBS platform
+- Integrated modern web design techniques (React, Redux, Jest and Cypress testing, REST APIs, etc.) into a legacy Oracle EBS platform
-- Coordinated the activities of UX designers, front-end and back-end developers to produce a high quality product that exceeded requirements
+- Used Jira task management system and Agile software development methodologies to coordinate the activities of UX designers, front-end and back-end developers
+- Prepared product technical and functional documentation in MediaWiki-based system
+- Developed MediaWiki templates and Lua modules to help organize content for the enterprise
+- Automated the application deployment process with bash scripts and Microsoft Team Foundation Server (TFS) builds

 ### Procurement Automation Product Owner | Bechtel Corporation

 #### Reston, Virginia | June 2014 - December 2015

 - Acted as Product Owner of the company's procurement automation system
+- Wrote user stories and functional requirements documents for maintenance and enhancement activities
+- Managed the release/patch cycle

 ### Procurement Automation Manager | Bechtel Oil, Gas and Chemicals